What your credit file and credit score really means

 Why?
-Because your ‘credit score’ is merely a number generated by Credit Reference agencies such as Experian, to show a very basic summary of your current financial position.
-Yes, this may be handy to you for an ‘at a glance’ view of your credit file, but this is NOT the same criteria used by lenders.
+Because your ‘credit score’ is simply a number generated by Credit Reference agencies such as Experian, to show a very basic summary of your current financial position.
+This may be handy to you for an ‘at a glance’ view of your credit file, but this is NOT the same criteria used by lenders.

 They will have their own scoring system which we, as consumers, will never get to see.

 Experian rank their credit score from 0 to 999